WWE Video: Vince McMahon Fires The Rock On 'Raw'

 Before Monday’s Raw show went on the air, pro wrestling legend turned Hollywood megastar Dwayne “The Rock” Johnson appeared in front of the live crowd at the Staples Center in Los Angeles, California.
 But, the “Great One’s” appearance wasn’t the only surprise appearance that took place before the show went on the air.

 Right as The Rock was wrapping up his pre-show appearance, WWE chairman Vince McMahon came out, and he fired the future WWE Hall of Famer.
-Of course, he didn’t really fire The Rock, as it was all just part of the entertainment portion of the program.
-Firing people on-camera is what Vince McMahon is known for, and he probably wanted to deliver his famous “YOU”RE FIRED!!!” catchphrase during his appearance.
+Of course, he didn’t really fire The Rock as it was all just part of the entertainment portion of the program.
+Firing people on-camera is what Vince McMahon is known for, and he probably wanted to deliver his famous “YOU’RE FIRED!!!” catchphrase during his appearance.

-WWE hasn’t yet posted the video of The Rock getting fired by Vince McMahon, but, a couple members of the audience were able to capture the moment and tweet it out.
+WWE hasn’t yet posted the video of The Rock getting fired by Vince McMahon, but a couple members of the audience were able to capture the moment and tweet it out.

 Vince fired the rock ???????????? #RAW https://t.co/HoEMn2RlFS pic.twitter.com/3r3gHcPfPS